oxidecomputer/maghemite/README.md

 A suite of routing protocol implementations written in Rust.

-Routing protocols are commonly broken up into an upper-half and a lower-half.
+Routing protocols are commonly broken up into an upper half and a lower half.
-The upper-half is responsible for discovering other routers, forming peering relationships, and exchanging routes.
-The lower half is responsible for making packet forwarding decisions based on the routing tables established by an upper-half.
-Maghemite implements upper-halves for the protocols listed below with support for the lower-half data planes listed below.
+The upper half is responsible for discovering other routers, forming peering relationships, and exchanging routes.
+The lower half is responsible for making packet forwarding decisions based on the routing tables established by an upper half.
+Maghemite implements upper halves for the protocols listed below with support for the lower-half data planes listed below.

 ## Protocols

 - [x] [DDM](ddm): Delay Driven Multipath
 - [x] [BGP](bgp): Border Gateway Protocol
-- [ ] BFD: Bidirectional Forwarding Detection
+- [x] [BFD](bfd): Bidirectional Forwarding Detection
-- [ ] Static: Static route specifications (e.g. no protocol involved)
+- [x] [Static](mgd/src/static_admin.rs): Static route specifications (e.g. no protocol involved)

 ## Supported Data Planes